ralhei/pyRserve/doc/intro.rst

 It has been tested run with Python 2.6, 2.7.x, 3.2, and 3.3.

-The latest development has been tested with R 3.0.1 and Rserve 1.7.0, but it also should work with R 2.13.1 and newer.
+The latest development has been tested with R 3.0.1 and Rserve 1.8.0, but it also should work with R 2.13.1 and newer in that series.
 Rserve is suppported from version 0.6.6 on.

 License